Body Hair Transplant can be Separated into Two Categories:

 Beard Hair and the Rest of the Body

-1) – Beard hair and the rest of the body.
-Beard hair is rarely in the telogen (resting) phase whereas other parts of the body may exhibit up to 60% of the hairs in the telogen phase.
+– Beard hair is rarely in the telogen (resting) phase whereas other parts of the body may exhibit up to 60% of the hairs in the telogen phase.
 Beard hairs usually grow as single hair units, but on rare occasions, a three hair group may be noted.
 Only those with a thick beard will have multiple two hair groups.
 Beard hairs tend to grow at a much more rapid rate and for a longer duration than other forms of body hair.
 This is why individuals are often able to grow beards that are quite long.
 Beard hair transplants are far more consistent and will produce a yield typically between 60% and 100%.

-2) – Other forms of body hair are usually shorter in length and grow at a slower rate than scalp hair so typically growth is not much longer than 3 to 6 cm in length.
+– Usually shorter in length and grow at a slower rate than scalp hair so typically growth is not much longer than 3 to 6 cm in length.
 The hairs are often curly, but not nearly as curly as most beard hairs.
 Some forms of body hair grow even shorter such as the hair on your arms, the hair on the tops of the toes and eyebrows.
 These body hairs are often finer in appearance though sometimes they are just as coarse as head hair.
 Even when the source of body hair is coarse, the hair will not grow as coarse on top of the head.
 The hair may produce a cosmetically insignificant result as compared to head hair and beard hair.

 In general 1 out of 4 individuals who undergo a non-beard body hair transplant get a cosmetically improved result.
 Failures include yields of zero %, very fine hair and sparse growth.
 Even though beard hair transplant produces good cosmetic coverage, some patients do not like the course, curly nature of the hair.
 This contrast in appearance can be quite striking when the scalp hair is fine and straight and beard hair is coarse and curly.